Parasocial interaction: Scientific research

 Noticing the importance of media in the area of psychological research, academic David Giles asserted in his 2002 paper that there is a need for PSI research to move away from the field of mass communication and into the field of psychology.
 Studies in this area are commonly conducted by focusing a key psychological issue for PSI: concerning the similarity between parasocial relations and ordinary social relations.
 For example, academic John Turner adopted the idea of homophily (i.e., the tendency for friendships to form between people that are alike in some designated respect) to examine the interpersonal and psychological predictors of parasocial interaction with television performers.
 The author found that one dimension of homophily (i.e., attitude) was the best predictor of parasocial interaction.

 Hataway indicated that although there seems to be prevailing to analyze PSI in the domain of social psychology, a solid connection to psychological theory and developmental theory has been missing.
 Hataway further suggested that more psychological research is needed in order to develop parasocial theory.
 Specific issues cited were "how parasocial relationships are derived from parasocial interaction and the way those relationships further influence media usage as well as a social construction of reality, and how parasocial interaction is cognitively produced".
 He saw that the majority of PSI research has been conducted by mass communication scholars as a weakness and called for psychologists to refer to Giles's 2002 paper for directions of studies.

-Another important consideration for the study of PSI at a psychological level is that there is a form of PSI existing even in interpersonal social situation.
+Another important consideration for the study of PSI at a psychological level is that there is a form of PSI existing even in interpersonal social situations.
 People may use fundamentally the same cognitive processes in both interpersonal and mediated communication.
 Giles's 2002 paper also suggested that the element of direct interaction occurred in mediated interaction, such as talking to a presenter or celebrity guest, may continue in social interaction, with a cartoon character or a fictional protagonist in the mind.
 This may finally constitute a new way of interpreting social interaction.
 A further consideration is application of social cognitive approaches in individual levels.
 It is traditionally accepted that this approach is inadequate by itself for the study of relationships.

 However, a growing literature on the role of imagination in social interaction suggests that some imaginative activity (e.g., imaginary friends) may be an influential factor in the outcome of real social interaction.
-PSI is nowadays regarded as an extension of normal social cognition, specifically in terms of the use of the imagination.
+PSI is currently regarded as an extension of normal social cognition, specifically in terms of the use of the imagination.
 Current PSI literature commonly acknowledge that the psychological processes acting at the individual level parallel those used in ordinary social activity and relationship building.